jannisteunissen/config_fortran/README.md

     happy = .true.

+    weather%temperature = 23.9

 Note that `temperature` and `humidity` are indented, and that `happy` is not, which means that `happy` is not part of weather (it is in the default unnamed category).
+Any space or tab counts as indentation.
+Outside an indented `[weather]` group, you can directly refer to its members by using e.g.
-To place variables in a category, you add them like Fortran types:
+`weather%temperature`, as is done on the last line.
+To place variables in a category, you add them like this:

     call CFG_add(my_cfg, "weather%temperature", 25.0_dp, "The temperature")